Established - 1967

 Hartford, CT 06106

-Organizational structure - Chairman and Six Board Members appointed by Governor.
+Organizational structure - Seven Volunteer Board Members appointed by Governor

-The Board of Firearms Permit Examiners mission is to provide a means of appeal, through administrative hearings, for those have been denied a pistol permit or had their permit revoked.
-The Board provides a uniform interpretation and application of firearm laws.
+The Board of Firearms Permit Examiners mission is to provide a means of appeal, through administrative hearings, for those have been denied a pistol permit or had their permit revoked, and to help effect a uniform interpretation and application of firearms laws.
+The administrative appeals process avoids the more costly process of filing an appeal with the court system for the state, law enforcement and the appellant.

 The statutory responsibility of the Board is to administer and enforce the provisions of Section 29-32b, Connecticut General Statutes.
 Under that section, the Board has the responsibility of making inquires and investigations, taking testimony and rendering decisions, in connection with appeals brought to the Board, by persons aggrieved by the action or inaction of the issuing authority, in matters pertaining to Connecticut General Statutes Sec.
 29-28 or 29-28a, pistol permits; Sec.
 29-36f or 29-36g eligibility certificates.

-Seven Board members appointed by the Governor are: Arthur C. Carr, Attorney Joseph T. Corradino, Chief T. William Knapp, (Ret.), Peter Kuck, Colonel Eric C. Nelson and Kenneth Tramadeo.
+Seven Board members appointed by the Governor are: Arthur C. Carr, Attorney Joseph T. Corradino, Attorney James J. Finnerty, III, Chief T. William Knapp, (Ret.), M. Peter Kuck, Colonel Kyle E. Overturf and Kenneth V. Tramadeo.